 DownloadsBottleshot - 2019 90pts-WE.pdf - Sellsheet.pdf - Shelftalker-2017-WS.pdf - Shelftalker-2018-Suckling.pdf - Shelftalker-2019-Dunnuck.pdf - Shelftalker-2019-Suckling.pdf - Shelftalker-2019-Vinous.pdf - Shelftalker-2020-Suckling-Top100#53.pdf - Shelftalker-2020-Suckling.pdf - Shelftalker-2020-Vinous.pdf - Shelftalker-2020-WineEnthusiast.pdf - Shelftalker-2021-Dunnuck.pdf - Shelftalker-2021-Suckling.pdf - WE-Buyingguide-2020-90pts.pdf

 Denominacion de Origen

 D.O.
 Rias Baixas

 Traditional dry farmed viticulture.
-Planted in the pergola system.
-Cultivated completely by hand.
+Practicing organic pergola trained vines, cultivated completely by hand.

 Atlantic climate.
-Very humid for the majority of the year with warm summers.
+Very humid for most of the year with warm summers.
 Influenced by the gulf stream.

-La Caña is a wine that Jorge Ordóñez and his winemaking team craft to demonstrate the potential that Albariño shows as a high quality, serious wine.
-As Jorge was the first person to export this variety, he has a tremendous passion and appreciation for Albariño, and as a result, feels the variety should be used to produce serious wines.
+La Caña is a wine that Jorge Ordóñez and his winemaking team craft to demonstrate the potential that Albariño shows as a high quality, serious varietal.
+As Jorge was the first person to export this variety, he has a tremendous passion and appreciation for Albariño, and he decries the use of Albariño to make simplistic, mass-produced, and commerical wines..
 La Caña demonstrates the complexity, intensity, and longevity Albariño can achieve when sourced from old vineyards and using serious winemaking practices.